 The first step in dealing with your anxiety is to identify what triggers it.
 Once you know what causes your anxiety, you can work on avoiding those triggers or learning how to deal with them.

 Talk to your doctor if you are having trouble dealing with your anxiety.
-They can help you develop a plan to manage your anxiety and may prescribe medication if necessary hospitalization could be required.
+They can help you develop a plan to manage your anxiety and may prescribe medication if necessary hospitalization is required.